DimitrisMaskalidis/Python-2.7-Project-001-4-11-2019-Best-Gamers-of-the-week./README.md

 A2.
-Create a Def that gets the 2 lists, the name and the score of the player and if the player has a better score than one of  players in the list then he goes in that list and of course the last player gets kick out for the list to be 10 slots long.
+Create a Def that gets the 2 lists, the name and the score of the player and if the player has a better score than one of  players in the list then he takes the place of that player in that list and of course the last player gets kick out for the list to be 10 slots long.